WeAreInSpark/AzureDevOpsPowerShellAPI/InSpark.InfrastructureAsCode/Public/about_InstallingModule.md

 ```

 PowerShell sometimes registers a NuGet Provider as a PackageSource when registering a PSRepository instead of just the PowerShellGet entry.
-You can check this by performing
+You can check this by performing:

 ```powershell
 Get-PackageSource